-To test the global service group migration in global cluster setup hagrp -switch global group -any -clus cluster name
+To test the global service group migration in global cluster setup

-- 1 Fail over the global service group from the primary site to the secondary site.
-Perform the following steps: - Switch the global service group from the primary site to any node in the . secondary site.
+- Fail over the global service group from the primary site to the secondary site.
+Perform the following steps: - Switch the global service group from the primary site to any node in the secondary site.